agraef/midizap/README.md

 Some MIDI controllers need a more elaborate setup than what we've seen so far, because they have motor faders, LEDs, etc. requiring feedback from the application.
 To accommodate these, you can use the `-o2` option of midizap, or the `JACK_PORTS 2` directive in the midizaprc file, to create a second pair of MIDI input and output ports, named `midi_in2` and `midi_out2`.
 Use of this option also activates a second MIDI default section in the midizaprc file, labeled `[MIDI2]`, which is used exclusively for translating MIDI input from the second input port and sending the resulting MIDI output to the second output port.
 Typically, the translations in the `[MIDI2]` section will be the inverse of those in the `[MIDI]` section, or whatever it takes to translate the MIDI feedback from the application back to MIDI data which the controller understands.

 You then wire up midizap's `midi_in` and `midi_out` ports to controller and application as before, but in addition you also connect the application back to midizap's `midi_in2` port, and the `midi_out2` port to the controller.
 This reverse path is what is needed to translate the feedback from the application and send it back to the controller.
+(The `-s` option also works on the feedback port, passing through all system messages from the second input port to the second output port unchanged.)

 An in-depth discussion of controller feedback is beyond the scope of this manual, but we present a few useful tidbits below.
 Also, the distribution includes a full-blown example of this kind of setup for your perusal, please check examples/APCmini.midizaprc in the sources.
 It shows how to emulate a Mackie controller with AKAI's APCmini device, so that it readily works with DAW software such as Ardour.